Quartal and quintal harmony

-In music, quartal harmony is the building of harmonic structures built from the intervals of the perfect fourth, the augmented fourth and the diminished fourth.
+In music, quartal harmony is the building of harmonic structures from the intervals of the perfect fourth, the augmented fourth, and the diminished fourth.
 For instance, a three-note quartal chord on C can be built by stacking perfect fourths, C–F–B♭.

 Quintal harmony is harmonic structure preferring the perfect fifth, the augmented fifth and the diminished fifth.
 For instance, a three-note quintal chord on C can be built by stacking perfect fifths, C–G–D.

 Properties

 The terms quartal and quintal imply a contrast, either compositional or perceptual, with traditional harmonic constructions based on thirds: listeners familiar with music of the common practice period are guided by tonalities constructed with familiar elements: the chords that make up major and minor scales, all in turn built from major and minor thirds.

 Regarding chords built from perfect fourths alone, composer Vincent Persichetti writes that:

 Chords by perfect fourth are ambiguous in that, like all chords built by equidistant intervals (diminished seventh chords or augmented triads), any member can function as the root.
 The indifference of this rootless harmony to tonality places the burden of key verification upon the voice with the most active melodic line.

 Quintal harmony (the harmonic layering of fifths specifically) is a lesser-used term, and since the fifth is the inversion or complement of the fourth, it is usually considered indistinct from quartal harmony.
 Because of this relationship, any quartal chord can be rewritten as a quintal chord by changing the order of its pitches.